phoityne/pms-dxt/README.md

 # pms-dxt

-`pms-dxt` is a utility project for building `.dxt` packages — a standardized archive format used for distributing MCP servers and their tools in a form compatible with Claude Code AI applications.

-The `.dxt` format is one of the official distribution methods for the [`pty-mcp-server`](https://github.com/phoityne/pty-mcp-server), a modular and extensible MCP server implementation.
-Using `pms-dxt`, developers can bundle the server binary, configuration files, and extension scripts into a single deployable `.dxt` archive for desktop AI environments.
+`pms-dxt` is a utility project for creating `.dxt` packages.
+It is used to build and distribute `.dxt` packages for the [`pty-mcp-server`](https://github.com/phoityne/pty-mcp-server).
+The generated packages can be downloaded from the [`download`](https://github.com/phoityne/pty-mcp-server) folder.

+The `.dxt` format is a standardized archive format that bundles an MCP server and its related tools in a structure that AI applications can correctly recognize and utilize.
+It serves as an official packaging and deployment method — and is the **official deployment format for Claude Code**.
-For details on the `.dxt` archive structure and reference tooling, see: [dxt on GitHub](https://github.com/anthropics/dxt).
+For details on the `.dxt` archive structure and available reference tooling, see: [**dxt on GitHub**](https://github.com/phoityne/pms-dxt/tree/main/download)

 ---